HOWEVER, do not get discouraged (at least about this). In fact, it is fairly easy once you change your perspective a bit.

 To get this done you're essentially going to :

-- create a full-screen image that is "grey"
+- create a full-screen "grey" box (label or HTML control)

 - "bring that to front" on your dialog box image